-3. Ko te Mātauranga - Knowledge, impact and outcomes
+c.
+Ko te Mātauranga - Knowledge

+Describe the ways in which you incorporate te reo Māori, tikanga Māori, and mātauranga Māori into your practice, and any innovation in the development of curriculum that you have initiated as a result.
+Highlight the ways in which you use te reo Māori, tikanga Māori, and mātauranga Māori to enhance learning and develop learner capabilities in your subject area and wider (if applicable).
+Describe the impact it has had on your learners and others.
+Identify the ways in which your practice actively promotes te reo Māori, tikanga Māori, and mātauranga Māori, and the impact your teaching has on the advancement of each of these.
+Provide evidence of the impact the incorporation of te reo Māori, tikanga Māori, and mātauranga Māori has had on your learners, others (where applicable), and in your subject area.
 Provide evidence of the impact the incorporation of te reo Māori, tikanga Māori, and mātauranga Māori has had on your students, others (where applicable), and in your subject area.
 What is the impact of your Kaupapa Māori teaching on your students, their families, communities and employers?
 How does this lead to student success?
 How do you know or assess that your students have learned and can apply that learning effectively?
 How do you know that the learning outcomes meet the students' needs, and those of other stakeholders' (e.g., whanau, employers, professional bodies, the wider community)?